iclab/centinel/README.md

 #### How to make a test

-    * The file must end in .cfg and be placed in centinel/custom_experiments/
+    * The file must either end in .cfg or .py and be placed in centinel/custom_experiments/
     $ >centinel/custom_experiments/newTest.cfg

+    * If writing a Python configuration:
+    * [to be added]

+    * If writing a test configuration:

     * A list of URLs should be written to the file like this:
     * Every URL after the first one must be indented